Diwahars/TwitterHashtagsSparkStreaming/README.md

-## TwitterHashtagsSparkStreaming
-Real Time Data Streaming with Spark and Kibana Dashboard Display: Twitter Hashtag Count Analysis
+# Real Time Data Streaming with Spark: Twitter Hashtag Count Analysis

-## Project Flow: Consists of three major steps such as-
+## Project Flow
 Querying Data from Twitter using Twitter API
 Sending Data Streams into Spark and perform data processing using Spark Streaming Pushing the processed data on live Dashboard